Sandown Raceway: World Sportscar Championship

 On 2 December 1984, Sandown held the last round of the 1984 World Endurance Championship.
 The race, known as the Sandown 1000, was won by Stefan Bellof and Derek Bell in their Rothmans Porsche 956.
 This race was the first FIA World Championship road racing motor racing event to be held in Australia.
 As the race name suggests, the race distance was to be 1000 km long.
-However, under WEC rules, with the exception of the 24 Hours of Le Mans, races also had a time limit of 6 hours.
+However, under WSC rules, with the exception of the 24 Hours of Le Mans (and in certain years, the 24 Hours of Daytona), races had a time limit of 6 hours.
 The six-hour mark was reached when the Bellof/Bell Porsche had run only 206 laps (803.4 km), thus the race was declared at the time limit some 51 laps short of the 1000 km distance.

 The next (and only other) FIA World Sportscar Championship race held in Australia was also held at Sandown on 20 November 1988.
-This was the 1988 360 km of Sandown Park, the final round of the 1988 World Sports-Protype Championship, which was won by Jean-Louis Schlesser and Jochen Mass driving their Sauber Mercedes C9.
+This was the 1988 360 km of Sandown Park, the final round of the 1988 World Sports-Prototype Championship, which was won by Jean-Louis Schlesser and Jochen Mass driving their Sauber Mercedes C9.
 This race would prove to be the final top level motor race on the 3.878 km International Circuit, with Schlesser setting the circuit's outright lap record with a time of 1:33.580.
+Schlesser also set the fastest ever recorded lap time of the International circuit during qualifying for the race when he piloted his C9 around in a time of 1:28.620.